winsonc7/CS224G/README.md

 ```
 From then on, follow the instructions in the terminal.
 Press Ctrl+C or type 'exit' to quit.

+**Note: If testing voice therapy, we highly recommend wearing headphones so the voice agent doesn't mistake its own audio as you talking.**

 ---
 # Developer Culture 🔧
 - If you’re working on a task, create an issue for it and assign it to yourself.
 Write updates as comments on your issue until you complete your task, upon which you can close your issue.